Read Part 1, here.

 I am referring to Sandra Newman’s Julia, a poorly-written, melodramatic complaint that Winston Smith — and by implication Orwell — is a patriarchal bore.
 As you might expect from a work of bourgeois fiction, it has a happy ending.

-Obviously there are great books of literary criticism out there.
+Obviously there are great and even urgently necessary books of literary criticism out there.
 Very few, but they certainly exist.
 I am speaking here generally.

 Either the formal ‘mainstream’ system, or a fringe online version of it.